adamwwilkinson/Obsidian-Vault/System's Programming/Overview of Computer Hardware.md

 Then depending on if the contents are a value or instructions, it either operates on the value as data, or carry out the instructions.
 Can also copy the contents in I/O devices.

 #### Interrupts
-The CPU chugs along until a change, or interrupt occurs to inform it to perform an action.
+The CPU chugs along until a change, or interrupt, occurs to inform it to perform an action.

+### Ram
+Stores instruction and data.
+Short term volatile storage that is fast.

+### Secondary Storage
+Move data to and from the other components, usually to provide persistent long term storage.

 ### Registers
 High speed memory in the CPU.
 Several roles, general purpose to hold arithmetic values.
 Different registers handle logic, or arithmetic instructions.

 #### Control and Status Registers
 *Instruction register* holds the current instruction being executed, while the *program counter* holds the memory address of the next instruction to be executed.

+### Communication Bus
+Provides a "highway" on which data can travel between components.

 ### Memory Heirachy
 #todo/excalidraw heirachy